 The signifiers of the auspicious images of the Qingshui Zushi Temple, which denote the functional aspects of the images, were divided into four categories: symbol, homonymy, polysemy, and "charactery."
 A symbol represents a concept or emotion associated with the physical characteristics of an object.
 For example, Chinese tree peonies symbolize wealth and bamboos symbolize advancement.
 Homonymy refers to the semantic borrowing or change of a character that shares the same pronunciation with another character.
 For example, juzi (tangerine) symbolizes jili (propitiousness) because the characters ju and ji have similar pronunciations; and twin lions, or shuangshih, homophonically mean that good things come in pairs.
 Polysemy refers to the semantic replacement or borrowing of a character that shares the same pronunciation with another character.
-For example, huaping (vase) symbolizes pingan (safety) because both words share a homophonic character ping; and bianfu (bat) symbolizes fuqi (luck) because both words share a homophonic character fu.
+For example, huaping (vase) symbolizes pingan (safety) because both words share a homophonic character fu.
 Charactery refers to culturally constructed words or human-made signs that are symbolic of auspiciousness.
-Examples include "H" (wanzi) and "\(\overline{\overline
+Examples include " \mathbb{H} " (wanzi) and " \equiv " (shou or "longevity").

 The signified of the auspicious images of the Qingshui Zushi Temple, which represent the mental aspects of the images, were divided into four categories: physiological requirements, psychological requirements, political tactics, and religious beliefs.
 Physiological requirements refers to the requirements related to physical wellbeing, such as fertility, longevity, and health.
-Psychological requirements refers to the requirements related to mental wellbeing, such as a happy marriage, a fortunate life, and wealth accumulation.
-Political tactics refers to the requirements related to a person's involvement in the workplace or political career, such as a job promotion, power attainment, and favorable examination performance.
+Psychological requirements refers to the requirements refers to the requirements refers to the requirements related to a person's involvement in the workplace or political career, such as a job promotion, power attainment, and favorable examination performance.
 Religious beliefs refers to the requirements related to a person's religious beliefs, such as worshipping ancestors, favorable weather, and world peace.
 Based on the findings, a semiotic analysis of the auspicious images of the Qingshui Zushi Temple was conducted and all the signs associated with the images were summarized, with the results shown in Tables 1-3.

-Table 1: The auspicious-sign system of animals and plants Ciercifica د: حداثات ما Signification A Combination of Signifier Signified Function Mentation - Auspicious meaning auspicious pattern Plum blossom Lotus Chrysanthemum Camellia chaste incorruptible high-hearted unassuming symbol psychological needs Be blessed with peace and safety in all four seasons (Chinese: 四季平安) Peony Vase Riches peaceful symbol homonymy psychological needs Fortune comes with blooming flowers (Chinese: 花開富貴) Pine Crane longevity symbol psychological needs Wish you longevity and health (Chinese: 松鶴遐齡) Calabash happiness and longevity homonymy physiological needs To enjoy both happiness and longevity (Chinese: 福壽雙全) Magpie joyous occasion polysemy psychological needs A happiness appears on the eyebrows (Chinese: 喜上眉梢) Pumpkin descendants symbol physiological needs Have many descendants (Chinese: 子孫滿堂)
+Table 1: The auspicious-sign system of animals and plants Signifier Signified Signification Auspicious meaning Combination of Jighinici Significa Function Mentation Auspicious meaning auspicious pattern Plum blossom Lotus Chrysanthemum Camellia chaste incorruptible high-hearted unassuming symbol psychological needs Be blessed with peace and safety in all four seasons (Chinese:四季平安) Peony Vase Riches peaceful symbol homonymy psychological needs Fortune comes with blooming flowers (Chinese: 花開富貴) Pine Crane longevity symbol psychological needs Wish you longevity and health (Chinese: 松鶴遐齡) Calabash happiness and longevity homonymy physiological needs To enjoy both happiness and longevity (Chinese: 福壽雙全) Magpie joyous occasion polysemy psychological needs A happiness appears on the eyebrows (Chinese: 喜上眉梢) Pumpkin descendants symbol physiological needs Have many descendants (Chinese: 子孫滿堂)

-Table 2: The auspicious-sign system of deific animals and implements Signifier Signified Signification - Auspicious meaning Combination of Signifiei Function Mentation Auspicious meaning auspicious pattern Dragon Fire-pearl power auspicious sign symbol polysemy political tactics, religious belief The two dragons are snapping at a pearl (Chinese: 雙龍戲珠) Hornless dragon Stove descendants reunion polysemy charactery physiological needs The hornless dragons are surrounding furnace (Chinese: 螭虎圍爐)
+Table 2: The auspicious-sign system of deific animals and implements Signifier Signified Signification - Auspicious meaning Combination of Function Mentation auspicious pattern Dragon Fire-pearl power auspicious sign symbol polysemy political tactics, religious belief The two dragons are snapping at a pearl (Chinese: 雙龍戲珠) Hornless dragon Stove descendants reunion polysemy charactery physiological needs The hornless dragons are surrounding furnace (Chinese: 螭虎圍爐)